theunicornguild/BrewIt/05_timer_and_instructions/03_javascript_2_instructions.md

 First, as usual we'll go to our `Components` folder and make a new folder called `Instructions` and create an `index.js` file.

-//Mariam: add a key for the map statement

 ```
 import React from "react";